agronholm/anyio/docs/tasks.rst

 a task reacts to cancellation by entering either an exception handler block or a ``finally:`` block and raises an exception there.
 This raises the question: which exception is propagated from the task group context manager?
 The answer is "both".
-In practice this means that a special exception, :exc:`~anyio.ExceptionGroup` is raised which contains both exception objects.
+In practice this means that a special exception, :exc:`~ExceptionGroup` is raised which contains both exception objects.
-Unfortunately this complicates any code that wishes to catch a specific exception because it could be wrapped in an :exc:`~anyio.ExceptionGroup`.
+Unfortunately this complicates any code that wishes to catch a specific exception because it could be wrapped in an :exc:`~ExceptionGroup`.